crownedgrouse/slogan/README.md

 ```go
 slogan.SetVerbosity(0) // Silent totally logs
 ```
-By setting verbosity, all logs whith level lower or equal will be generated if no immediate exit on error was set :
+By setting verbosity, all logs with level lower or equal will be generated if no immediate exit on error was set :

 ```go
 log.SetExitOnError(true) // Exit if log level reach Error or higher.